Join our mailing list

 3. Urinary Tract Infections

-• Explain how to distinguish asymptomatic bacteriuria (ASB) from a urinary tract infection (UTI), and who should and should not be tested and treated for ASB
+• Explain how to distinguish asymptomatic bacteriuria (ASB) from a urinary tract infection (UTI), and identify who should and should not be tested and treated for ASB

 • Recommend appropriate evaluation and empiric treatments for UTIs